 We have to stop the attacks on building owners and developers who want to do something else with their building or tear it down to make way for new development.

-The Real Jerk’s owners, Ed and Lily Pottinger, were given notice by the building owner to vacate because it was sold to a developers, Buckingham Properties, who wants to use it for a different purpose, whether this be new strip mall or condos.
+The Real Jerk’s owners, Ed and Lily Pottinger, were given notice by the building owner to vacate because it was sold to a developer, Buckingham Properties, who wants to use it for a different purpose, whether this is new strip mall or condos.
 The owner should have a right to sell his building and the new owner should be able to do as they want with the property that they bought.

 The building looks ugly and should be torn down to make way for the new, this is the natural order of nature — out with old and in with the new.
-(We are talking about building here, not people) Most people loves change, it is inevitable and change can create jobs and opportunities for so many others in its own right.
+(We are talking about building here, not people) Most people love change, it is inevitable and change can create jobs and opportunities for so many others in its own right.

 The Real Jerk is a good restaurant, they will survive in another location, just as we have seen when the Empress Hotel burned down at Yonge and Gould, another restaurant that was and is still extremely popular moved and located across the street and rebuild.
-That restaurant is Salad King and in their new location is more spacious and vibrant and is probably doing a lot better business than they did at their old location.
+That restaurant is Salad King and their new location is more spacious and vibrant and is probably doing a lot better business than they did at their old location.
 The new kitchen and other areas are also a big hit with the employees too, that’s for sure.

-So until these activists are willing to make the hard sacrifice of being a building owners or developers then they can make suggestions, but they should not try to impose their wills on others who have to bear the financial and time burden of being a building owner or developer.
+So until these activists are willing to make the hard sacrifice of being building owners or developers then they can make suggestions, but they should not try to impose their wills on others who have to bear the financial and time burden of being a building owner or developer.

-With reference from: The Toronto Star
+With reference from The Toronto Star